 To meet the challenge, Cunard installed four steam turbine engines, each with its own screw propeller, a first for ocean liners.
 The new technology in the Lusitania required “68 additional furnaces, six more boilers, 52,000 square feet of heating surface, and an increase of 30,000 horsepower,” The New York Times reported.
 Without the turbines, the ship would have needed at least three 20,000-horsepower standard engines to reach 25 knots.

-The Lusitania needed all of the power it could get, because it was massive: 787 feet long, with a gross tonnage of around 32,000 tons, four funnels to match the Germans’ look (previous British liners had three), and seven passenger decks [PDF].
-The ship was designed to accommodate 552 first-class, 460 second-class, and 1186 third-class passengers, plus 827 crew.
+The Lusitania needed all of the power it could get, because it was massive: 787 feet long, with a gross tonnage of around 32,000 tons, four funnels to match the Germans’ look (previous British liners had three), and seven passenger decks.
+The ship was designed to accommodate 563 first-class, 464 second-class, and 1138 third-class passengers, plus 802 crew.

-On September 7, 1907, the Lusitania departed Liverpool on her maiden voyage en route to New York with a stop in Queenstown, Ireland.
+On September 7, 1907, the Lusitania departed Liverpool on its maiden voyage en route to New York with a stop in Queenstown (now Cobh), Ireland.
 “She presented an impressive picture as she left with her mighty funnels and brilliant illuminations,” the Manchester Courier and Lancashire General Advertiser reported.
 “Throughout the day there was a continuous stream of sightseers on board, and the departure was witnessed by about 200,000 people.”

 When the ship reached Queenstown, the paper continued, “768 bags of mail were put on board the Lusitania, which, amid enthusiastic cheers from the crowds of spectators attracted from all parts of the Emerald Isle, set off her great trial of speed across the broad Atlantic.”